About us

 Waste as fuel

-When choosing a fuel, we try to balance three important environmental goals: Reduced impact on the climate, Improved resource management and A non-toxic environment.
-By using waste as fuel, the use of unused renewable and fossil fuels can decrease.
-According to the EU’s waste staircase model, waste should firstly be prevented from being generated and should be deposited in the landfill as a last resort.
+When choosing fuels, we aim to balance three key environmental objectives: reduced climate impact, improved resource management, and a non-toxic environment.
+By using waste as fuel, the need for virgin renewable and fossil fuels can be reduced.
+According to the EU waste hierarchy, waste should first be prevented and, as a last resort, disposed of in landfill.

-The benefit of district heating is already apparent in the waste hierarchy model – once the material that can be recirculated and reused has been sorted out, we take care of the remainder and extract the energy from what remains.
-We do not compete with recycling of waste, rather we use the the waste as a source of energy, which otherwise would be lost, so that we can recover the energy from the waste.
+The benefit of district heating is already reflected in the waste hierarchy model.
+Once materials that can be recycled or reused have been sorted out, we manage the remaining fraction and recover its energy.
+We do not compete with material recycling; instead, we use waste as a source of energy that would otherwise be lost.

 Waste customers

-The Environmental Service for our waste customers – as a verification
+The Environmental Service for our waste customers – a verification tool

-Based on our Environmental Service, we have developed a new verification, 2 Mend-IX, that increases transparency and traceability of waste.
-The verification documents and quantifies the climate and environmental benefits for our waste customers.
-In specific terms, our tool allows calculation of the benefits arising from a particular amount of waste, including the amount of heat and electricity produced, sorted metal and the amount of heavy metals such as lead.
+Based on this service, we have developed a verification tool that increases transparency and traceability of waste flows.
+The tool documents and quantifies the climate and environmental benefits for our waste customers.
+In practical terms, it enables the calculation of benefits associated with a specific amount of waste, including the resulting production of heat and electricity, recovered metals, and quantities of heavy metals such as lead.

 Contact person: Jan Steinle, Fuel Manager.